viikraam/MSRdynamics/XCOS_PKE_MSR_HE/readme.txt

-params.sci file contains structures with the time, reactivity, and source vectors.
+params.sci file contains all the parameters needed to run the model.
+The calculations are done in the file and some parameters may vary slightly from the ones given in ORNL-67-102.
 The file needs to be executed in Scilab to load the variables into the workspace for the model to use.

-The PKE_MSR.xcos file is a model of the MSR PKE equations with transit delay terms.
-The constant terms are defined by running the params.sci file.

 Plots are made by running the plotting.sci file.

+The PKE_MSR_HE.xcos file is the complete working model from ORNL-67-102 of the two-fluid thorium-based Molten Salt Breeder Reactor.
+The model and its parameters need to be refined for more precision, but the model is accurate to first order.